Malolos: Sports

 Malolos has sports venues, such as the Bulacan Sports Complex and Malolos Sports and Convention Center.
 The Bulacan Sports Complex houses a track field, a football field, basketball courts, an oval, and a lap pool.
 Both the Bulacan Sports Complex and Malolos Sports & Convention Center had hosted several regional, provincial, and city sports events, such as the 2017 Central Luzon Regional Athletic Association, and the Republica Cup, an invitational sports tournament held annually.

 Education

 Malolos is hailed as one of the centers of education in Central Luzon region.
-It has several universities such as the government-funded Bulacan State University, and privately owned Centro Escolar University at Malolos and La Consolacion University Philippines.
+It has several universities such as the government-funded Bulacan State University, and privately owned STI College Academic Center, Centro Escolar University at Malolos and La Consolacion University Philippines.
 There are private tertiary schools.
 It also houses the most populous high school in Central Luzon, Marcelo H. del Pilar National High School, founded in 1905.

 The city has 9 public high schools and 45 public elementary schools under the authority of Department of Education Division of City Schools of Malolos.
 The city schools are divided into two educational districts for representational purposes.
 There are also privately owned and church-operated schools established in the city.
 These private schools are members of Malolos City Private schools Association (MACIPRISA).
 Technical schools and computer colleges can also be found in the city.